Carlosouzapsi/real-world-cypress-practice/README.md

 ## New user account tests

-1. Should create a new user account using valid credentials
+1. Should create a new user account using valid values
 2. Should not create a new user account using blank values on firstname input
 3. Should not create a new user account using blank values on lastname input
 4. Should not create a new user account using blank values on username input